 Start this process early to make sure that you have enough time to get everything done!

-- Talk with your academic advisor, your potential internship sponsor, the Liberal Arts in Practice Center and the International Student Advisor to determine the following about the position(s) you are considering:
+- Talk with your academic advisor, your potential internship sponsor, Career Works and the International Student Advisor to determine the following about the position(s) you are considering:

 - Does the position qualify for internship credit?

 - Does the position qualify for CPT authorization?